phengao/hello-world/README_en-bpt.md

 ### Development Environment Preparation

-To build the development environment for the `BoAT Infra Arch` infrastructure-based application development on the Linux operating system, you need to confirm that the following dependent libraries have been installed on the linux platform.
+To build the application development environment based on the `BoAT Infra Arch` infrastructure in the Linux operating system, it is necessary to confirm that the following dependencies and software have been installed on the Linux platform.

 1. curl
 ```